 In install campaigns, we recommend working with each major publisher individually.
 Namely: change bids for each of them, put them into separate campaigns with separate creatives.

 The same applies to the rest of the traffic on a particular GEO.
 Each GEO should be treated as a separate entity.
 That is, you should perceive a lot of small sources as one, while there is not enough data for all of them: evaluate the total LTV, retention rate, etc. Perhaps on one of them, the bid is too low, on another, the creative’s CTR is not high enough, or the retention rate is too low.
 For large publishers and small sources of traffic, these metrics may differ — it all depends on your product and goals.

 Also on the networks, you can scale with new GEOs.
-Unlike on social networks, each GEO is considered separate.
-For example, it is impossible to start running a campaign entirely on a whole Tier or Worldwide at once.
+Unlike on paid social sources, each GEO is considered as a separate one.
+For example, it is impossible to start running a campaign entirely on a whole Tier of countries or Worldwide at once.
 Each GEO exists independently of the others (with a few exceptions: some networks recommend running the first campaign on the USA or Latin America GEOs).